 As artist-in-residence she lives in a colorfully furnished cosy RV in the southern most tip of GA during the cold months, and in a marina on Lake Champlain for the warm ones.

 Born in Montreal, Canada, Korths graduated from SUNY Plattsburgh with a B.A. in Anthropology in 1981.

-She, until recently, worked for two regional agencies, one for more than 15 years and the other for 5 years, providing marketing venues and services to micro-businesses, particularly artisans.
+She, until 2012, worked for two regional agencies, one for more than 15 years and the other for 5 years, providing marketing venues and services to micro-businesses, particularly artisans.